morningtundra/HL7_Mirth_MongoDB_JSON/README.md

 **NextGen (Mirth) Connect** is an *application middleware message queue*, designed for healthcare data.
 It's purpose is to process data streams and perform ETL functions.

 **MongoDB** is a *document store database* used commonly for unstructured and loosely typed data.
-It is particularly good at storing nested data structures that don't lend themselves to tabular structured like relational databases.
+It is particularly good at storing nested data structures that don't lend themselves to tabular structures like relational databases.

 In this example we will take an inbound message, transform it into strict JSON and insert into a MongoDB Collection using the Java drivers for Mirth.